Title IX Policies

 Grayson College’s Title IX Coordinators

-Deputy Title IX Coordinators (for complaints against an employee)
+GC Deputy Title IX Coordinator (for complaints against an employee)

 Any College District employee who suspects and any responsible employee who receives notice that a student or group of students has or may have experienced prohibited conduct shall immediately notify the appropriate College District official listen in this policy and shall take any other steps required by this policy.